andrewbaxter/inarybay/readme.md

 ## Terminology: The serial-rust axis

-Things like links between nodes have two sides, and for various operations it's important to be able to refer to these separately.
-Since this is bi-directional, words like "source" "destination" "root" "leaf" etc. are ambiguous.

-I use the worlds "serial" and "rust".
+The words "serial" and "rust" are scattered here and there.

 Deserialization takes data from the "serial" side and moves towards the "rust" side, ending at the "rust root" which is the object to deserialize.

 Serialization takes "rust" side data (the object) and transforms it through multiple nodes until it reaches the "serial root" - the file, or socket, or whatever.

 Each link between nodes has a "serial" and a "rust" side.

 ## Setup